harryeffinpotter/ISAAC/README.md

 https://gfycat.com/IdealisticAgonizingArgentinehornedfrog

-[Note: due to this being uploaded to GFYCat you have to click on the button labeled SD to switch it to HD quality otherwise it will be mostly illegible.]
+_Note: due to this being uploaded to GFYCat you have to click on the button labeled SD to switch it to HD quality otherwise it will be mostly illegible._

-P.S.
-I will be adding an example config & my uploading scripts that automatically iterate through the 100 Service Accounts within the coming days.
+Check out the script examples directory for a script that utilizes all 100 service accounts with rclone and more.